 Ceviche, pisco sour, huancaina, chicha, choclo, choco are all Peruvian dishes, but do we find the Peruvian cuisine is on of the world’s best foods?

 Road Travel in Peru continues with photos on and along the road from Arequipa to Lima via Paracas, plus the Cordillera Blanca and Cajamarca region.

 Photos and impressions of Landcruising Adventure from the Bolivian border to the Sacred Valley, Cusco and Arequipa.

 Weird sounds and friction came and went for years.
-Time to get to the bottom at this and for that we visited the workshop Fire Wheels in Lima.
+To get to the bottom of this we visited a workshop in Peru: Fire Wheels workshop in Lima.

 Where to find organic markets in Peru, as well as natural health food stores.